 UPS Monitoring Capabilities

 Many TRs lack proper cooling and airflow.
 As heat density increases, so does the risk of failure on this critical equipment.
 Cooling for telecommunications rooms has evolved significantly from analog wall-mounted split systems.
-Today’s options include innovative rack-mount solutions that direct air upward toward switch infrastructure and have network-based monitoring on performance and status.
+Today’s options include innovative rack-mount solutions that direct air upward toward switch infrastructure and have network-based monitoring of performance and status.

 Evaluate Design and Plan for Growth

 The demand for telecommunications rooms and edge data centers is growing rapidly.
-Outside of supporting remote learning, the growth of Internet of Things (IoT) and network-connected building systems is placing increased demands on these often-undersized spaces on campus.
+Outside of supporting remote learning, the growth of the Internet of Things (IoT) and network-connected building systems is increasing demands on these often-undersized spaces on campus.
 While there is a need to move quickly to upgrade systems before the fall semester, IT and network leaders should be evaluating the current state of their TRs and determining a path forward for design improvements that facilitate growth.

 Campus IT, and network leaders are under pressure to deliver infrastructure for the fall semester to support hybrid learning models.
 In working quickly to implement upgrades to the network and wifi infrastructure, it is equally important to evaluate and upgrade the critical power, cooling, and monitoring infrastructure that enables continuity of performance of your network equipment.